Lena Horne Theatre: Design

 The Lena Horne Theatre, originally the Mansfield Theatre, was designed by Herbert J. Krapp in a modern Spanish style and was constructed in 1926 for the Chanin brothers.
-The theater was originally named for British actor Richard Mansfield (1857–1907).
-From 1960 to 2022, it was named for Brooks Atkinson (1894–1984), who was the theater critic for The New York Times from 1925 to 1960.
-Since 2022, the theater has been named for African-American actress and singer Lena Horne (1917–2010).
-The Lena Horne is operated by the Nederlander Organization.
+It is operated by the Nederlander Organization.

 Facade

 The facade consists of two sections.
 The three-story-tall eastern section is wider and is symmetrical, containing the auditorium entrance.
 It is made of yellow-beige brick with white terracotta decorations.
 The western section, which contains the stage house, is four stories high and contains a brick facade.
 The third story of the auditorium is on an intermediate level between the third and fourth stories of the stage house.